nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 10-Jan-2023

+Started working on what will be the production API server for the LingoBingo project.
+Basic API paths hierarchy is laid out, schemas are added, database connection is working, and some core functional modules are implemented.
+Next steps:

+1. Implement authorization validation.
+2. Implement cookies to maintain application sessions.
+3. Test a live Azure deployment can access MongoDB Atlas.
+4. Implement additional API routes ones at a time.
+5. Implement caching and other features.

+Security will be maintained through Authorization Validation checks and use of Write- and Delete-capable modules only on specified paths with input and processing guardrails.

 ## Saturday 7-Jan-2023

 Technical Datastructures Review, areas where I need to brush-up on: